vschelbi/superpoint_transformer_vschelbi/README.md

 If your work uses all or part of the present code, please include the following a citation:

 ```
-@inproceedings{robert2023spt,
+@article{robert2023spt,
   title={Efficient 3D Semantic Segmentation with Superpoint Transformer},
   author={Robert, Damien and Raguet, Hugo and Landrieu, Loic},
   journal={Proceedings of the IEEE/CVF International Conference on Computer Vision},
   year={2023}
 }

+@article{robert2024scalable,
+  title={Scalable 3D Panoptic Segmentation With Superpoint Graph Clustering},
+  author={Robert, Damien and Raguet, Hugo and Landrieu, Loic},
+  journal={Proceedings of the IEEE International Conference on 3D Vision},
+  year={2024}
+}
 ```

-You can find our [paper on arxiv 📄](https://arxiv.org/abs/2306.08045).
+You can find our [SPT paper 📄](https://arxiv.org/abs/2306.08045) and [SuperCluster paper 📄](https://arxiv.org/abs/2401.06704) on arxiv.

-Also, if you like this project, don't forget to give it a :star:, it means a lot to us !
+Also, if you ♥️ or use this project, don't forget to give it a ⭐, it means a lot to us !